fraware/SimulationAI/README.md

 - **Model Architecture:** Our agent employs the DQN algorithm, which uses a deep neural network to approximate Q-values, representing the desirability of different actions.
 The network architecture takes the state representation as input and outputs action probabilities for making informed decisions.

-... (continue summarizing the rest of the project overview)

 ## Installation and Setup